mjiderhamn/classloader-leak-prevention/README.md

 ## Classloader leak detection / test framework

-The test framework now has its own Maven module and its own documentation, see [classloader-leak-test-framework](classloader-leak-test-framework)
+The test framework has its own Maven module and its own documentation, see [classloader-leak-test-framework](classloader-leak-test-framework)

+## Integration

+For non-servlet environments, please see the documentation for the [core module](classloader-leak-prevention/classloader-leak-prevention-core).

 ## License